PhotonVision/photonvision-docs/source/docs/apriltag-pipelines/coordinate-systems.rst

 Camera Coordinate Frame
 -----------------------

-The camera coordinate system is defined as follows, relative to the camera sensor itself:
+The camera coordinate system is defined as follows, relative to the camera sensor itself, and when looking in the same direction as the sensor points:

 * The origin is the center.
 * The x-axis points to the left